 Many workers tend to work retail hours from one hour before open to one hour after the store closes.
 However, depending on your job in the store you may actually work there overnight or ridiculously early in the morning.

-Even when I didn’t necessarily like the company because of its treatment of employees, I can’t deny that the discount was awesome.
+Even when I didn’t necessarily like the company because of its treatment of employees, I can’t deny that the discounts were awesome.

 Another store I worked at gave us one of the new designs whenever they came out so that we could offer personal testimony.
 They didn’t come out with new stuff often but it was usually at least $200 of free stuff a year and discounts on anything we chose to buy as well.